-No. To demonstrate compliance with CoC standards, the elements/responses required for CoC accreditation must be included in synoptic format in the operative report of record.
-The only exception is for programs utilizing the fillable PDF option, which is intended as a stop gap measure for institutions who cannot otherwise create synoptic reports to meet these standards for January 2023 requirements.
+To meet requirements for compliance, the synoptic elements/responses listed in CoC Standards 5.3-5.6 must be included in the operative report of record.
+If the brief op note is incorporated into the operative report at your institution, then this could be compliant, but this is not usually the case.
+If the brief op note is a separate entry in the EMR (as is usually the case), then this would not meet the requirement.
+The only exception to these requirements is for programs utilizing the fillable PDF option, which is intended as a stop gap measure for institutions who cannot otherwise create synoptic reports to meet these standards for January 2023 requirements.
 Additional information can be found on the Implementation Options webpage.